thomasboyt/pearl/packages/pearl/docs/writing-components/coroutines.md

 }
 ```

-Here, the GameObject is destroyed before `getHttp` returns its response and sets the message.
+Here, the Entity is destroyed before `getHttp` returns its response and sets the message.
 When this happens, the `getAsync` coroutine is discarded and never resumed.
 However, `getHttp()` _itself isn't canceled_ and will complete execution, with its result simply being discarded.